NEW JULY 2024 DOL RULES: WHO GETS OVERTIME PAY? DO I HAVE TO PAY OVERTIME TO EVERY EMPLOYEE?

 Chiropractic practices have a number of unique characteristics that can complicate the assessment of whether or not employees are eligible for overtime pay.
-Although the standard Fair Labor Standards Act (FLSA) tests are universal and apply to your practice, the assessment is further complicated because you employ other licensed health care providers and physicians, you delegate patient care tasks, and your chiropractic assistants may provide a broad range of duties.
+Although the standard Fair Labor Standards Act (FLSA) and rule tests are universal and apply to your practice, the assessment is further complicated because you employ other licensed health care providers and physicians, you delegate patient care tasks, and your chiropractic assistants may provide a broad range of duties.
+Thus, the evaluation process may be very different for various types of employees.

 As an employer, you are currently required to carefully track the number of hours worked by your employees and to pay the employees overtime (1.5 times the regular rate) for all hours worked over 40 in a given work week; that is, unless the employee is considered exempt (not eligible for additional pay for overtime hours).
-In order to qualify as an exempt employee, your chiropractic assistants and all other employees must meet each of 3 tests:
+In order to qualify as an exempt employee, an employee, including a chiropractic assistant, must meet each of 3 tests:

-2. The employee must have primary job duties that involve executive, administrative or professional duties OR be meet the qualifications of a highly compensated employee.
+- The employee must have primary job duties that involve executive, administrative or professional (EAP) duties OR be meet the qualifications of a highly compensated employee (HCE).
 Each of these areas are specifically covered by Department of Labor rules and are covered later in this article; AND

-3. The employee must be paid a salary that meets a minimum specified amount.
-This is the key provision that changed in 2020 and will potentially impact your office.
+- The employee must be paid a salary that meets a minimum specified amount.
+This is a key provision that changes in July 2024 and January 1, 2025, and will potentially impact your office.

 ”Overtime-eligible employees” are employees that do not meet the tests above and must be paid 1.5 times their regular hourly wage for all hours worked over 40 in a given work week.